 We develop our understanding about those who are different from us in different ways.
-You will gain your understanding of Muslims through what you experience of them and what you hear about them, but your experiences and knowledge will be limited.
-For some, their experiences and knowledge will lead them to view Muslims with fear or hatred, others will view them with warmth and concern, others with indifference.
+We gain our understanding of Muslims through what we experience and what we hear.
+Yet our experiences and knowledge will be limited.
+For some, experiences and knowledge will lead to a view Muslims with fear or animosity, while others will view them with warmth and concern, and yet others with indifference.

-When we pray for others as Jesus taught us we begin to see who we pray for through His eyes.
-The 30 Days of Prayer for the Muslim World began with a group of Christians praying in the Middle East and repenting as they realized that they had not been seeing the people of that region in the way God does.
-Many of our readers over the years have identified with this, testifying that the prayer guide has caused them to recognise the need for a change in the way they understand Muslims.
+When we pray for others as Jesus taught us to, we begin to see who we pray for through His eyes.
+30 Days of Prayer for the Muslim World began with a group of Christians praying in the Middle East and repenting as we realized that they had not been seeing the people of that region in the way God does.
+Many of our readers over the years have identified with this, testifying that the prayer guide has caused them to recognize the need for a change in the way they understand Muslims.

 Christians also believe that through prayer we can affect change in the world.
 We believe God works with us to accomplish His will and that in prayer we can encourage miraculous things to happen.

 Many of the articles in the 30 Days prayer guide focus on the needs of Muslim people.
 Muslim people come from enormously diverse cultures and societies and their needs are varied and unique.
 From immigrant families struggling to adapt to a foreign culture to rural tribesman who have never been outside of their remote village; wealthy businessmen to illiterate fishermen; refugee women desperate to protect their families and restless young men wanting their voices to be heard.
 Prayer helps us to understand these needs and how to respond to them.
 We pray for the needs of Muslims because that is one way we can love.